paulov-t/Paulov.Tarkov.DotNetApi/README.md

   - The main aim is to keep the footprint very low
   - Do not load anything permanently into memory
   - Do not have large loose files in the project

+## Database Support
+This app can support the following databases:
+- MongoDb (MongoDatabaseProvider) - `Documentation TBD`
+- GitHub Repository (GitHubDatabaseProvider) - Fork [the database repo](https://github.com/paulov-t/Paulov.Tarkov.Db/) and create an Auth Token to use
+- JSON File Collection in the app binary directory (JsonFileCollectionDatabaseProvider) - Download [the database repo](https://github.com/paulov-t/Paulov.Tarkov.Db/) and place the loose files in the binary directory
+- Ultra Compressed Zip called Database.zip in the app binary directory (MicrosoftCompressionZipDatabaseProvider)  - Download [the database repo](https://github.com/paulov-t/Paulov.Tarkov.Db/) as a zip and place in the binary directory

 ## Disclaimer
 - This is a purely a for fun and personal learning for me against a real world scenario